ralphbartley/CV/README.md

 **Explosive Titles: Startup Digital Development Agency** (Oct '13 to Jan '15)
 _Lead Project Consultant_
-  - The second employee in a startup, I took on wide ranging responsibilities, my role evolved as the company grew and its needs changed.
+  - As the second employee in the startup I had a diverse set of responsibilities, from hiring and managing staff, to product development and project management.
   - Planned, pitched, and won projects as clients’ primary contact.
 Gathered client requirements and translated into technical requirements for developers.

 **Institute for Cell and Molecular Biosciences, Newcastle University** (Jan - May '13)